Taken from Pete’s series Dance Lessons.

 If a potato can produce vitamin C, why can’t we?
 Within the animal kingdom only humans and guinea pigs are unable to synthesize vitamin C in their own bodies.
 Why us and guinea pigs?
 No point asking.
-Nobody knows. — Bill Bryson, At Home: A Short History of Private Life
+Nobody knows. — Bill Bryson

 These books offer supplements to the Bible; they pick up where the Bible left off.

-He saved us – not by works of righteousness that we had done, but according to His mercy, through the washing of regeneration and renewal by the Holy Spirit.
+He saved us, not because of righteous things we had done, but because of his mercy.
+He saved us through the washing of rebirth and renewal by the Holy Spirit.
 (Titus 3:5)

 This truth is music for the dance!
 God does the saving.
 God gives the mercy.
 His Holy Spirit washes, regenerates, and renews.
-We need not muscle-up but only trust in what God has already done and allow Him to be our strength today.
+We need not muscle-up, only trust in what God has already done and allow Him to be our strength today.

 Father, transformation excites me.
 It’s an adventure to look back and realize I’m not the same as when I started.
 Continue to renew my thinking, my priorities, and my love for others and Your creation.
 May I learn to rest in Your strength according to what You have already accomplished in me through Jesus.
 Amen.